YottaDB/YDBDoc/MessageRecovery/errors.rst

 CALLINAFTERXIT
 ------------------

-CALLINAFTERXIT, After a gtm_exit, a process can never create a valid YottaDB context
+CALLINAFTERXIT, After a ydb_exit, a process can never create a valid YottaDB context

-Run Time Error: Once a call-in has done a call to gtm_exit(), a process can no longer do YottaDB call-ins
+Run Time Error: Once a call-in has done a call to ydb_exit(), a process can no longer do YottaDB call-ins

 Action: Either move or remove the inappropriate call-ins or move the gtm_exit call to a later point.